amitbet/MockingJ/README.md

 It is also very easy to extend and requires only two simple interfaces for a new protocol implementation. (just one if no listener is needed)

 ## The Main concept:
-A JSON file which represents the Steps and the scenarios is used to configure the mock service you are creating This mock service, when run will try to answer any requests with matching responses by following several rules:
+A JSON script file represents the Steps and the scenarios is used to configure the mock service you are creating This mock service, when run will try to answer any requests with matching responses by following several rules:

-* A scenario must be chosen for a session, when the first message enters the engine.
+* A scenario will be chosen at the begining of a session, when the first message is received for this session.
 * Each step has a set of conditions which are just JSON values you require to see in the request
 * An incoming message will only be answered by the current step in the scenario if it matches the conditions, if it doesn't any *matching* fallback step will be chosen, if no step is found an error will be sent to the client.
 * The scenario counter will be incremented only if a **scenario** step was performed.